idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial01_app_development/step08_test_harness.md

 cd ~/projects/babbler/test/tests/kernels/darcy_pressure
 ../../../../babbler-opt -i darcy_pressure_test.i

 Next, create a file named `zero_viscosity_error.i` in the same folder and add the inputs given in [darcy-error-test].
 Here, `viscosity = 0` was input to deliberately incur the expected error.
-Also, since no actual [!ac](FE) problem is going to be solved, the `"solve"` parameter was set `false` in the `[Problem]` block, which will increase performance by not processing tasks that are unnecessary for this particular test.
+Also, since no actual [!ac](FE) problem is going to be solved, the `"solve"` parameter was set to `false` in the `[Problem]` block, which will increase performance by not processing tasks that are unnecessary for this particular test.

 !listing tutorials/tutorial01_app_development/step08_test_harness/test/tests/kernels/darcy_pressure/zero_viscosity_error.i
          link=False